Partners in Education Provides Volunteer Background Checks for Area Nonprofits and Schools

 Specialized Training for YOUR Nonprofit Volunteers

-- A per person fee is charged for the training and is discounted with organizations for whom we provide background checks.
+- A per person fee is charged for the training.

 Free Volunteer Training for Parents, Community Members and Organizations That Partner with Toledo Public Schools

-- New volunteer training opportunities will take place during the 2019-2020 school year.
+- New volunteer training opportunities take place each school year.

 - Light snacks and beverages will be provided.